Shyam-Chen/MJML-Starter/README.md

 * Jade, Stylus and CoffeeScript
 * Gulp, PostCSS, Browserify and BrowserSync
 * Jadelint, Stylint and CoffeeLint
-* Jasmine, Karma, Istanbul and Protractor
+* Jasmine, Karma, Protractor and Travis CI
-* Travis CI, Codacy, Coveralls and Sauce Labs

 ### Angular 2 Applications
 * Angular 2, Material 2 and Firebase 2